vbmacher/intellij-cucumber-scala/README.md

 Now you can build this plugin with `./gradlew buildPlugin`.

-To start an IDE with the plugin installed in the example project just run `./gradlew runIde`.
+To start an IDE with the plugin installed in the example project, run `runIde` task.
 Import the whole project as gradle project in the sandbox-ide.
 Wait for indexing to finish.
 Open `example/src/test/resources/cucumber/examples/scalacalculator/basic_arithmetic.feature`.